rabbitproto/glowing-carrot/README.md

 ##Who##

-Rabbit Proto has been created for designers and makers - they can now speed up their prototyping and ideation process, going from computer design to interactive prototype with just one click.
+Rabbit Proto has been created for designers and makers, by designers and makers - you can now speed up your prototyping and ideation process, going from computer design to interactive prototype with just one click.

 ##How##